Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

 and

-respectively, where $\mathcal{C}$ ($\mathcal{V}$) denotes the set of all conduction (valence) band indices. $A^S_{\k,c,v}$ denotes an excitonic eigenvector, corresponding to an envelope wave function in transition space, and $d^{\m,(\mr{b})}_{\k,a,b}$ and $g^{\l}_{\k,a,b}$ denote the bare independent-particle dipole moment and DFPT-level electron-phonon coupling matrix elements, respectively.
+respectively, where $\mathcal{C}$ ($\mathcal{V}$) denotes the set of all conduction (valence) band indices. $A^S_{\mathbf{k},c,v}$ denotes an excitonic eigenvector, corresponding to an envelope wave function in transition space, and $d^{\mu,(\mathrm{b})}_{\mathbf{k},a,b}$ and $g^{\lambda}_{\mathbf{k},a,b}$ denote the bare independent-particle dipole moment and screened electron-phonon coupling matrix elements, respectively.
 Finally, $\gamma$ is a broadening factor that we set to a constant value of $75$~meV, and the sums run over all excitonic states of positive energy.
-Details of how to obtain Eq.~(3) from Eq.~(2) are provided in Section~S1 and Fig.~S1 in the SM.
-Finally, we note that we evaluate the reduced matrix element always in the approximation $\oL-\oD\approx\o_{\l}$, which is reasonable for typical phonon decay widths.
+Details of how to obtain Eq.~(3) from Eq.~(2) are provided in Section~S1 and Figs.~S1 and S2 of the SM.

 To make this approach computationally applicable, we implemented Eq.~(3) in a \texttt{Python} code and obtain the necessary ingredients from first principles calculations.
 In general, we obtain the electronic band structure and wave functions on the level of DFT within the local density approximation in the parametrization due to Perdew and Zunger~\cite{perdew1981}.
 The DFT calculations were performed with the \texttt{PWscf} code of the \texttt{QuantumESPRESSO} suite~\cite{giannozzi2009}.
 Further material-specific computational details of the DFT calculations are provided in Section S2 of the SM.